 - Place into oven and bake for 30 minutes or until golden brown.

-- Remove the peach crisp from the oven being very careful.
+- Remove the peach crisp from the oven.
 Place on stove top or cooling rack and allow to cool a bit.
-Serve warm.
+Serve warm, topped with whipped cream or ice cream if desired.

 - This recipe can also be made using all purpose flour and rolled oats that aren’t gluten-free.